An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Results

 \subsubsection{Detection of \SrSource electron events}

-The final measurement with the PLATON prototype aimed to detect, for the first time ever with a plenoptic camera, single elementary particles in plastic scintillator on an event-by-event basis.
+The final measurement with the PLATON-prototype aimed to detect, with a plenoptic camera, single elementary particles in plastic scintillator on an event-by-event basis.
 A $50 \text{ mm } \times 50 \text{ mm } \times 50 \text{ mm }$ block of EJ-262 plastic scintillator~\cite{datasheet_EJ_260_262} (parameters are listed in Sec.~\ref{sec:optical-model}) was exposed to a \SrSource source, placed on the top side.
 The electrons exiting the container of the source can carry an energy up to a maximum of 1.5 MeV.
-In order to maximise the photon collection, we had to position the scintillator block about 5 cm from the \mainlens of the PLATON prototype, thus out of focus.
+In order to maximise the photon collection, we had to position the scintillator block about 5 cm from the \mainlens of the PLATON-prototype, just outside the optimal depth of field (150 mm), and hence out of focus.
+This is limiting the angular resolution on the photon direction.
 To certify the reconstruction of the electron position, two different datasets were collected, with and without the \SrSource on top of the scintillator block.
 We name the two datasets, respectively, as \SrSource and background.
-To decrease the probability of dark counts, the PLATON prototype was placed in a thermal chamber at a temperature of $-5^{\circ}$C, reducing the median dark count rate (DCR) to 0.002 cps/$\mu$m$^2$ (0.4 cps/pixel).
+To decrease the probability of dark counts, the PLATON-prototype was placed in a thermal chamber at a temperature of $-5^{\circ}$C, reducing the median dark count rate (DCR) to 0.002 cps/$\mu$m$^2$ (0.4 cps/pixel).
 The background sample allows us to identify noisy pixels, i.e. with a DCR higher than 0.5 cps/pixel, which were masked at the post-processing stage, further reducing the SwissSPAD2 photodetection efficiency (PDE) down to 2.5\%, however increasing the signal-to-noise ratio.
 Thus, given the limited light yield of the prototype (f/2.4, active area reduced by the glue), only frames with at least four counts were selected, as these are more likely to contain at least two scintillation photons, necessary to fit a point in the object space.
 In the post-processing (see Sec.~\ref{sec:results-postprocessing}), candidate photons were identified if the relative minimum distance was less than 3~mm.
 Out of 9 frames with four counts found in the \SrSource sample, only four events were selected upon the convergence of the post-processing.
 As shown in Fig.~\ref{fig:sr90}d, for each event the reconstructed position of \SrSource was closer than 20 mm to its true position, dominated by the depth resolution, as discussed in Sec.~\ref{sec:results-spatial-resolution}.
-This result is consistent within the statistical uncertainty with the spatial resolution obtained for a low number of photons shown in Fig.~\ref{fig:reco-ptlike-source}.
-The same analysis was done on both the \SrSource and the background sample with frames containing 3 counts.
-The rejection rates were, respectively, 61\% and 81\%.
-In the latter two cases, the distribution of the distance from the \SrSource nominal position is evenly distributed across the entire depth range.
-Event displays of the four \SrSource candidates can be found in Fig.~\ref{fig:90Sr-events}.